ThuktenDendup/Hello-World/thukten.md

-Thukten Dendup is a handsome boy
+Thukten Dendup is a boy